hendersonmersedes/AzureVM-Security/README.md

    <li> Go back to the Azure portal and search for Sentinel</li>
    <li> Create a new workspace in Sentinel.
 Activate Sentinel in the workspace</li>
    <li> Connect Microsoft Defender for Cloud.
 Enable the "<b>Create Incidents</b>" option</li>
+   <li> Navigate to Monitor, Virtual machine, and get started with adding the Log Analytics agent to your VM</li>
  </ol>